-In the context of the prevailing macroeconomic and political challenges, the anticipated outlook for 2024 entails the effective recycling of certain properties in our portfolio, aimed at distributing returns to Unitholders.
-Drawing upon our extensive experience as seasoned investors and stewards of European office real estate, the Inovalis team is adept at navigating through dynamic economic landscapes with resilience and profitability.
-In the upcoming year, the REIT's management is concentrated on three primary focal points.
+In the context of the prevailing macroeconomic and political challenges, the anticipated outlook for 2024 and 2025 entails the effective recycling of certain properties in the REIT's portfolio, aimed at distributing returns to Unitholders.
+Drawing upon management's extensive experience as seasoned investors and stewards of European office real estate, the Inovalis team is adept at navigating through dynamic economic landscapes with resilience and profitability.
+In the upcoming year, management is concentrated on three primary focal points.

-- (ix) organic growth through leasing vacant space and renewing expiring leases; - (x) execution of the Asset Recycling Plan with the repositioning/disposition of the Sablière , Arcueil and Baldi properties, and - (xi) winding up ownership arrangements for the properties held under joint venture arrangements by selling the properties.
+- organic growth through leasing vacant space and renewing expiring leases; - execution of the Asset Recycling Plan with the repositioning/disposition of the Sablière, Arcueil and Baldi properties, and - winding up ownership arrangements for the properties held under joint venture arrangements by selling the properties.